-I’m an NHS data analyst based in Inverness, Scotland.
+I’m an NHS data analyst / BI developer based in Scotland.

 In addition to R, and driven by the large scale data requirements of my role, I’ve also developed skills in: